White-Breasted Nuthatch: The Upside-Down Bird

 black and white birds, nuthatchCourtesy Sarah Gibson

 White-breasted nuthatches have short tails, white undersides and are bluish gray on top with a dark cap.
-They measure 5-1/2 inches with a wingspan of 11 inches.
+They measure 5-1/2 inches with a wingspan of 11 inches, making them the largest of the three types of nuthatches found in the United States.
 To tell males and females apart, look at their heads.
-“The male’s cap is jet black, while the female’s is more grayish,” Emma says.
+“The male’s cap is jet black, while the female’s is more grayish,” says Emma Greig, project leader of FeederWatch with the Cornell Lab of Ornithology.

-White-breasted nuthatches are common throughout the United States.
-Whenever you see a bird going headfirst down a tree trunk, it’s probably a nuthatch.
+White-breasted nuthatches are common throughout the U.S. Whenever you see a bird going headfirst down a tree trunk, it’s probably a nuthatch.
 Extremely fun to watch, they are among the most acrobatic bird species.

 Watch your fall feeders for a red-breasted nuthatch.